 In this blog post, we built a simple gRPC server in Rust, captured the network traffic using tcpdump

-, and analyzed the packets. gRPC is a powerful tool for building efficient, type-safe APIs, and Rust’s ecosystem makes it easy to get started.
+, and analyze the packets. gRPC is a powerful tool for building efficient, type-safe APIs, and Rust’s ecosystem makes it easy to get started.
 By understanding the underlying network traffic, you can gain deeper insights into how gRPC works and how to troubleshoot potential issues.